18F/handbook/docs/policies/leave-telework-and-virtual-worker.md

 ## Telework

 Telework provides the flexibility to work from home with the approval of your  supervisor.
 Telework improves morale and productivity by allowing for greater collaboration among peers.
-18F recognizes these benefits and encourages the use of telework as described below.
+CivicActions recognizes these benefits and encourages the use of telework as described below.
 This policy adheres to and is in conjunction with [GSA’s Telework Policy](http://www.gsa.gov/portal/content/105192).

 ### Maximum number of days

-18F employees are allowed up to six telework days per pay period, or three days per week.
+CivicActions employees are allowed up to six telework days per pay period, or three days per week.
 This permits the maximum degree of telework while retaining an in-office physical presence to justify assigned office space and ensure productivity.

 A regular teleworker may also be permitted to telework episodically for additional days on a case-by-case basis with supervisor approval.
 Please have a conversation with your supervisor to determine your ability to telework, as your eligibility may depend on your team or projects.

 ### Culture

-While your supervisor is the deciding official for implementing the telework policy, the culture of 18F is to keep project teams, supervisors, and coworkers apprised of your schedule through designated channels (18F Out of Office Calendar and Slack).
+While your supervisor is the deciding official for implementing the telework policy, the culture of CivicActions is to keep project teams, supervisors, and coworkers apprised of your schedule through designated channels (CivicActions Out of Office Calendar and Slack).

 ### Alternative worksite location